darkfeline/dantalian/doc/dev/library.rst

 =====================

 dantalian is an implementation of the dantalian library system, an abstract system.
-Much like how POSIX system calls defines an interface providing a standard file system interface abstraction, the dantalian library system defines a standard interface for a multidimensionally hierarchical tagging system.
+Much like how POSIX system calls define an interface providing a standard file system interface abstraction, the dantalian library system defines a standard interface for a multidimensionally hierarchical tagging system.